 Because the utility remembers the renaming operations, all we need to do now is to select the next Section folder (002-Section-1-and-2-Cor) and simply click the "Rename" icon.
-Repeat this process for the remaining Section 003-Section-Jude-Rev, for the Language folder to rename the 3 Section folders and finally the Audio folder "MegaVoice" to rename the single Language folder.
+Repeat this process for the remaining Section 003-Section-Jude-Rev and for the 001-Language-English folder to rename the 3 Section folders.
+Repeat for all the folders in the 002-Language-Spanish folder.
+Finally, in the Audio folder "MegaVoice", rename the two Language folders.